Neonnaut/Icepool/missing_rooms.md

-# Ohm Cave
+# Uhm Cave

-This room could be accessed through a hole in the ground via Cloud Plaza during a quest to get an "Ohm stone" for Zorof.
+This room could be accessed through a hole in the ground via Cloud Plaza during a quest to pick up an "Uhm stone" for Zorof.
 No screenshots, videos or other captures of this room can be found, but we know it looked like The Beneath.

 # Maze Train Station